If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 When adults who have sexually abused have contact with tamariki or rangatahi

-We need to assess and understand what safety measures are in place to protect te tamaiti or rangatahi to minimise the risk of further opportunities for sexual abuse.
+We need to build and deepen our understanding of what safety measures are in place to protect te tamaiti or rangatahi to minimise the risk of further opportunities for sexual abuse.

 Definition

-We undertake an assessment if an adult has been accused of sexual abuse, regardless of whether they have been charged, convicted or admitted the allegations.
+If an adult has been accused of sexual abuse, regardless of whether they have been charged, convicted or admitted the allegations, we should use Tiaki Oranga to build our understanding of the current safety and risk concerns for te tamaiti or rangatahi.

 People who sexually abuse are not from a homogeneous population.
 There are no set criteria to determine who poses a risk of sexual offending against tamariki and rangatahi.